recent updates

 GAMI/Simonds fee: please contact Don Verdery

-For those companies with more than 25 personnel (performer or otherwise), there is now a cap of 25 beneficiaries per petition.
+Note: for those companies with more than 25 personnel (performer or essential support personnel), there is now a cap of 25 beneficiaries per petition.
 This applies to O-2, P-1B, P-1S, P-3, P-3S.
 Which means, if you are a company (dance, theatre, circus) and have 35 performer personnel you will need to file 2 petitions, one for 25 and one for the remaining 10.

 Premium Processing Service (PPS) fee is now $2,805.00 per petition with a processing time of 15 business days rather than 15 calendar days, effectively making it +/-21 days.
 The only way to avoid this additional cost is to start the process early.

-Please contact GAMI/Simonds as soon as USA dates are imminent.
+Contact GAMI/Simonds as soon as USA dates are imminent.
 Do not think you need to wait until all performance dates are confirmed and fully executed contracts are in place.
-USCIS will accept simple deal memos which can be easier to obtain from a presenter while formal contracts are finalized.
+USCIS will accept simple deal memos which can be easier and faster to obtain from a presenter while formal contracts are finalized.
 One can also submit non-binding deal memos for dates still under negotiation and/or are outside the presenters normal booking cycle.
 The objective is to demonstrate there is interest in specific dates.

 Please do not hesitate to reach out with any questions.